sparkflows/sparkflows-docs/docs/tutorials/data-engineering/drop-rows-with-null.rst

 Drop Rows With Null
 ===================

-This example drops/ filters the rows containing any null values from the input dataset.
+This sample workflow drops or filters the rows containing any null values from the input dataset.

 Workflow